 Many consultants and test houses are offering services to help manufacturers to meet their EMC obligations so companies which do have problems have no shortage of people to whom to turn for help.
 However, it is important to be sure that you actually have a problem before spending time and money trying to solve it.
 Remember that consultants and test houses have a vested interest in getting you to spend money on their services, so a little time spent doing some basic familiarisation research for yourself may well be a good investment.

-One can adopt a number of strategies to deal with the Directive.
+There are a number of strategies available to deal with the Directive.
 One is to bite the bullet and test every piece of apparatus comprehensively.
-This is expensive and it doesn't really guarantee compliance since it's possible that the standards are not appropriate for the actual application that the equipment is being sold for.
+This is expensive and it doesn't really guarantee compliance since it is possible that the standards are not appropriate for the actual application that the equipment is being sold for.

 Another strategy is to ignore the EMC issue completely, or at least to assume that the products will comply and that testing will only be an expensive way to prove this.
 The dangers in this approach are obvious and it cannot be recommended to any reputable manufacturer.